Local Field Trips Returning to Normalcy

 County superintendent Dr. Teresa Flack sent an email to principals in the Blair, Einstein, and Kennedy Clusters asking for a list of out of state/international trips that schools plan to take this year, on Thursday October 4, 2001 including their destination, form of transportation, and dates of the trip.

-Requests for out-of-state trips should involve carefully developed communication plans for informing parents if travel arrangements suddenly change.
+Requests for such trips should involve carefully developed communication plans for informing parents if travel arrangements suddenly change.
 The request should also include crisis planning to be reviewed by the principal.
 Marchick also recommends that any trips to New York in the immediate future be postponed or canceled.

 Since the attacks of September 11 occurred so early in the year, it is unknown whether teachers have called off field trips that they were considering for later in the year.